 EPF vs PPF – A Quick Note

 While EPF is for salaried employees with employer contributions, Public Provident Fund (PPF) is a government-backed savings scheme open to all.
-Both are tax-saving and long-term financial tools, but EPF has the added advantage of employer contributions and direct payroll deductions.
+Moreover, both are tax-saving and long-term financial tools, but EPF has the added advantage of employer contributions and direct payroll deductions.

 The Crux

 The Employee Provident Fund Organisation is taking giant steps to improve the experience of its members.
-With these latest reforms, the PF withdrawal and EPFO online claim process becomes faster, more efficient, and truly paperless.
+Overall, with latest reforms, the PF withdrawal and EPFO online claim process becomes faster, more efficient, and truly paperless.

 If you haven’t updated your bank details or explored the EPFO portal, now is the time!
 These changes are part of a broader push for Digital India and ‘Ease of Living’ for citizens.